serrano-s/cse447-wi23/index.md

 * **Late policy.** Each student will be granted **5 late days** to use over the duration of the quarter.
 You can use a **maximum of 3 late days** on any one project.
 Weekends and holidays are also counted as late days.
 Late submissions are automatically considered as using late days.
 Using late days will not affect your grade.
 However, projects submitted late after all late days have been used will receive no credit.
 Be careful!

 * **Academic honesty.** Homework assignments are to be completed individually.
 Verbal collaboration on homework assignments is acceptable, as well as re-implementation of relevant algorithms from research papers, but everything you turn in must be your own work, and you must note the names of anyone you collaborated with on each problem and cite resources that you used to learn about the problem.
-The project proposal is to be completed by a team.
 Suspected violations of academic integrity rules will be handled in accordance with [UW guidelines](https://www.washington.edu/cssc/for-students/overview-of-the-student-conduct-process/) on academic misconduct.
+See also the [academic integrity form posted to Canvas](https://canvas.uw.edu/courses/1610941/files?preview=100173898).

 * **Accommodations.** If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the office of Disability Resources for Students, I encourage you to apply [here](https://denali.accessiblelearning.com/Washington/ApplicationStudent.aspx).